-The tax rate for the three months ended February 3, 2018 was below our blended U.S. federal statutory tax rate of 23.4% for fiscal 2018 resulting from the passage of the Tax Cuts and Jobs Act of 2017 (Tax Legislation), primarily due to lower statutory tax rates applicable to our operations in the foreign jurisdictions in which we earn income.
-Additionally, our effective tax rate for the three-month period ended February 3, 2018 also includes a provisional estimate for a discrete tax benefit of \$639.7 million from remeasuring our U.S. deferred tax liabilities at the lower 21% statutory tax rate.
-It also includes a provisional estimate of the discrete tax charge of \$687.1 million from the Tax Legislation's one-time transition tax associated with our undistributed foreign earnings, which is comprised of the \$751.1 million transitional tax liability less a deferred tax liability of \$64.0 million recorded in prior years.
-Additionally, we recorded a \$10.0 million discrete benefit for excess tax benefits from share-based payments, pursuant to ASU 2016-09, which became effective for fiscal 2018.
-Similarly, the tax rate for the three-month period ended January 28, 2017 was below the then U.S. statutory tax rate of 35%, primarily due to lower statutory tax rates applicable to our operations in the foreign jurisdictions in which we earn income.
-Our effective tax rate for the three-month period ended January 28, 2017 included no material discrete items.
+The tax rate for the three- and six-month periods ended May 5, 2018 was below our blended U.S. federal statutory tax rate of 23.4% for fiscal 2018 resulting from the passage of the Tax Cuts and Jobs Act of 2017 (Tax Legislation), primarily due to lower

+Our effective tax rate for the six-month period ended May 5, 2018 includes a provisional estimate for a discrete tax benefit of \$639.7 million from remeasuring our U.S. deferred tax liabilities at the lower 21% statutory tax rate.
+The six-month period ended May 5, 2018 also includes a provisional estimate of \$687.1 million for the discrete tax charge from the Tax Legislation's one-time transition tax associated with our undistributed foreign earnings, which is comprised of the \$751.1 million transitional tax liability less a deferred tax liability of \$64.0 million that was recorded in prior years.

+Additionally, we recorded discrete benefits for excess tax benefits from share-based payments of \$8.2 and \$18.2 million in the three- and six-month periods ended May 5, 2018, respectively.
+Our effective tax rate for the three-month period ended May 5, 2018 also included a tax benefit of \$4.3 million resulting from the release of Linear's uncertain tax positions due to a statute of limitation expiration during the quarter.
+Our effective tax rate for the three- and six-month periods ended April 29, 2017 included a tax benefit of \$15.0 million for the release of a state tax credit valuation allowance as a result of the Acquisition.

 The Tax Legislation contains many provisions that are effective for tax years beginning on or after January 1, 2018.
 Because we are a fiscal year U.S. taxpayer, certain provisions, such as the global intangible low-taxed income tax and foreign-derived intangible income deduction on certain foreign-source income and new limitations on certain business deductions, will begin applying to us for our fiscal year ending November 2, 2019 (fiscal 2019).
-For fiscal 2018, the most significant impacts include a lower U.S. federal corporate income tax rate, a remeasurement of certain net deferred taxes to reflect the revised tax rates and a new transition tax on the deemed repatriation of certain foreign earnings.
-The phasing in of the lower corporate income tax rate results in a blended federal tax rate of 23.42% for fiscal 2018, compared with the previous 35% rate.
+For fiscal 2018, the most significant impacts include a lower U.S. federal corporate income tax rate, a re-measurement of certain net deferred taxes to reflect the revised tax rates and a new transition tax on the deemed repatriation of certain foreign earnings.
+The phasing in of the lower corporate income tax rate results in a blended federal tax rate of 23.4% for fiscal 2018, compared with the previous 35% rate.
 The federal tax rate will be reduced to 21% in subsequent fiscal years.